Gambling regulation: Councillor handbook (England and Wales)

 • the three licensing objectives.

 Since the Act was introduced, a number of licensing authorities have been frustrated at their limited grounds to refuse premises applications.
 Authorities that have tried to reject applications – on the basis that there are already clusters of betting shops on their high streets – have generally seen their decisions overturned on appeal.
-This is partly because the licensing objectives under the Act are different to those under the Licensing Act 2003, in that they do not include public safety or the prevention of public nuisance, creating a very high bar for refusing premises applications on the basis of licensing objectives.
-More recently, however, Westminster Council refused an application for a premises licence in a street that already had a number of betting shops, on the grounds that it was in an area identified as being at high risk of harm from gambling due to the local characteristics.
-This demonstrates the importance of having an evidence based local area profile to draw on, and using this to inform the local statement of principles (see below).
+This is partly because of the aim to permit, and because the licensing objectives under the Act are different to those under the Licensing Act 2003, in that they do not include public safety or the prevention of public nuisance, creating a very high bar for refusing premises applications on the basis of licensing objectives.

 Planning considerations, the aim to permit and gambling premises